alexlekrow/python_review/README.md

 # Technical Interview Workbook

+## Study Stategy

+## Phase 1

+##
+Start Chapter 1 of CTCI for **Phase 1** and progress to

+Work will be done in C++ ( Strongest language, and most low level ).

+### Part 3

+Review each data structure for each language to strengthen mental correlation between programming languages and how their concepts are simialar or differ.

+## Phase 2 - Concepts and Algorithms

+## Phase 3 - Knowledge Base

+## Phase 4 - Review Problems

+## Phase 5 -

+Phase 6 - Grind LeetCode with all 3 languages, timed solves (20/mediusm), (

+### Key Methods

+** Spaced Repetition (Distributed Practice) - By working on the material in 3 seperate phases.
+** Practice Testing - By working through the following topics.

 ## Topics Covered

 To fully prepare make sure that you understand how to use and implement all of the following, and know the space/time complexity where applicable.